 This will include their GPS location every time they scan a tag.

-The report will show that they are either at the correct location or elsewhere.
+The report will show they are either at the correct location or elsewhere.

 This is the passive check because you will not know until after the fact.